FBruzzesi/ts-annotator/README.md

 ## What it is

-Source code for [tabular data annotator](insert heroku link) webapp hosted on [Heroku](https://www.heroku.com/), built using [plotly dash](https://plotly.com/dash/).
-Originally it was intended for time series data, hence the repo's name.
+Source code for [tabular data annotator](https://ts-annotator.herokuapp.com/) webapp hosted on [Heroku](https://www.heroku.com/), built using [plotly dash](https://plotly.com/dash/).

+It was originally intended for time series data, hence the repo's name.

+## Why it exists

+Countless times a business expert or myself had to annotate tabular data, this solution made it faster.

 ## How it works